A restaurant kitchen can never safely operate without using an exhaust hood system.

 To ensure that all your restaurant kitchen equipment remains in proper running condition, you should seek the help of a service company that provides filter cleaning, air-duct cleaning, pressure washing, hood cleaning and fire suppression.

-Filter Service & Installation and Best Air Systems’ technicians are trained and experienced in providing superior service to commercial kitchens across the Pittsburgh, Western Pennsylvania and entire Tri-State area.
+Filter & Best Air Services technicians are trained and experienced in providing superior service to commercial kitchens across the Pittsburgh, Western Pennsylvania and entire Tri-State area.

 How long does it take to clean, service, and inspect my Kitchen Exhaust Hood System?